LaurentMazare/tch-rs/README.md

 This crate requires the C++ PyTorch library (libtorch) in version *v1.8.1* to be available on your system.
 You can either:

+- Use the system-wide libtorch installation (default).
 - Install libtorch manually and let the build script know about it via the `LIBTORCH` environment variable.
-- When `LIBTORCH` is not set, the build script will download a pre-built binary version of libtorch.
+- When a system-wide libtorch can't be found and `LIBTORCH` is not set, the build script will download a pre-built binary version of libtorch.
 By default a CPU version is used.
 The `TORCH_CUDA_VERSION` environment variable can be set to `cu111` in order to get a pre-built binary using CUDA 11.1.

+### System-wide Libtorch

+The build script will look for a system-wide libtorch library in the following locations:
+- In Linux: `/usr/lib/libtorch.so`

 ### Libtorch Manual Install